mingislight/mingislight.github.io/_posts/2025-08-18-build-my-own-to-be-a-good-member.md

 Even a small trophy for gutter balls becomes a reminder.
 Joy and humility go hand in hand.

 Grateful to be part of a team that makes space for both fun and purpose, where even gutter balls can teach us about grace.
-True success is not in leading our own team, but in doing every little thing faithfully where we are placed.
+True success is not about how important we are, but about how faithful we are with the small things where we are placed.